OpeOnikute/opeonikute.github.io/posts/grafana-and-llms.md

 Earlier this year, I spent a lot of time researching what was currently available, and I wasn't too impressed with what Grafana had available.
 There was no integration for LLM assistance in dashboards.
 That changed two months ago at the latest GrafanaCon, where they announced [plans for a native LLM agent built into Grafana Cloud](https://grafana.com/blog/2025/05/07/llm-grafana-assistant/).

 Before the announcement, I had come up with an open-source way to get LLMs into Grafana dashboards natively.
-Inspired by [this Youtube video](https://youtu.be/fOF-SmDU9zo?si=eksJRNOmnQF8SHAF) from Grafana Labs, we can use a panel plugin that can receive text queries and send them to an LLM.
-The main change I made is in the architecrure - a backend API is more secure and should be the bridge between the plugin and the LLM.
+Inspired by [this Youtube video](https://youtu.be/fOF-SmDU9zo?si=eksJRNOmnQF8SHAF) from Grafana Labs, this solution uses a panel plugin that can receive text queries and send them to an LLM.
+The main change I made is in the architecture - a backend API is more secure and should be the bridge between the plugin and the LLM.

 I go into more detail and walk through the code a bit in [this video](http://todo).
 The rest of this post will discuss everything that's relevant about how LLMs can interact with Grafana.